Share your insights

 Complications

-• Maternal: Hemorrhage, shock, coagulation disorders, renal failure, and in severe cases, hysterectomy.
+• Maternal: Haemorrhage, shock, coagulation disorders, renal failure, and in severe cases, hysterectomy.

-• Fetal: Prematurity, intrauterine growth restriction (IUGR), fetal distress, and stillbirth.
+• Foetal: Prematurity, intrauterine growth restriction (IUGR), foetal distress, and stillbirth.

 Prognosis